Arístides Martínez: War of the Pacific

 As Lieutenant Colonel, the Chilean army sent him in charge of the Lautaro Battalion with 500 men and 12 Grenadiers on horseback heading for Ilo and Pacocha, to draw up plans for the region considering an upcoming massive landing there.

 On December 31, 1879, they landed in Ilo, taking possession of the railway yard and the telegraph office.
-They explored the railroad that lead to Moquegua, where the 1st Division of the 2nd Army of the South was located, with 1,300 men from the Granaderos de Cuzco, Canchis, Canas and Grau.
+They explored the railroad that led to Moquegua, where the 1st Division of the 2nd Army of the South was located, with 1,300 men from the Granaderos de Cuzco, Canchis, Canas and Grau.
 Upon arrival at the station, it was full of people who mistook them for Peruvian troops.
 The population fled, including Lieutenant Chocano with his men, towards the Los Angeles slope.

 The Chilean Division spent New Year's Eve in the surroundings of Moquegua.
 When lightening up on January 1, the city was surrendered by the resident foreigners, and the Chileans entered without resistance.
 Once the mission was accomplished, the Chilean troops embarked on the railway back to the coast.
 The Peruvians had removed the rails in several places, but anticipating this, they carried spare rails on the train.

 The expedition arrived in Ilo on January 2, embarking for Pisagua, and confirming the feasibility of landing for any future campaigns.
 Between February 18 and 25, some 9,500 soldiers, who formed 3 divisions, embarked in Pisagua.
 The convoy arrived in Ilo on the 26th of that month, landing 5,000 troops on the first day, and the remaining 4,500 landed the next day, without resistance.
 In 1880, he was appointed Chief of Staff of the 2nd Division of the Expeditionary Army.

 After the victory at the Battle of Tacna, he held the general command of arms.
 In 1881 he served as the head of the Reserve Army and went on to participate at the Battle of San Juan and Chorrillos and the Battle of Miraflores.
 During the Occupation of Lima, he was appointed head of the infantry and later had the commission to persecute the defeated army.
 He was entrusted with the occupation of the ports of northern Peru and established public services in that area and harvested guano on the island of Lobos.